-Enron Communications delivers the Enron Intelligent Network™, a Pure IP™ broadband overlay to the Internet.
-Enron Communications also provides rich, multimedia ePowered™ application services and bandwidth management services that enhance online commerce and communications.
-In early 2000, the Enron Intelligent Network will extend its reach to Europe, Japan, Asia and South America with metropolitan POPs and local ePowered distribution partners.
-Enron Communications offers ISPs and network providers a range of bandwidth transport solutions that enable businesses to handle high traffic and high bit rate needs.
-A wholly owned subsidiary of Enron Corp., Enron Communications can be found on the web at www.enron.net.
+About Enron Broadband Services

+Enron Broadband Services is a leading provider of high quality, broadband Internet content and applications.
+The company’s business model combines the power of the Enron Intelligent Network, Enron’s Broadband Operating System, bandwidth trading and intermediation services, and high-bandwidth applications, to fundamentally improve the experience and functionality of the Internet.
+Enron introduces its Broadband Operating System to allow application developers to dynamically provision bandwidth on demand for the end-to-end quality of service necessary to deliver broadband content.
+Enron has also created a market for bandwidth that will allow network providers to scale to meet the demands that increasingly complex applications require.
+A wholly owned subsidiary of Enron Corp.
+(NYSE: ENE), Enron Broadband Services can be found on the Web at www.enron.net.

 Enron is one of the world’s leading electricity, natural gas and communications companies.
 The company, which owns approximately $34 billion in energy and communications assets, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world, and is developing an intelligent network platform to facilitate online business.
 The stock is traded under the ticker symbol, “ENE.”